 I was still faced with the problem that all the trees I was looking at where all pretty large.
 Huge thick trunks and wide root spreads.
 Living in a small flat in London, trees like this where not really an option.
 Especially when I checked the price.

 As I did my research I found that you can basically make a bonsai from pretty much any plants that gets a woody stem.
 You didn’t need the 100 year old yew stump.
 You could use all sorts of trees, shrubs, herbs and bushes.
 My little chilli that was starting to sprout could and would be a bonsai one day.

-Since that day my obsession and collection has grown.
-I’ve since left London and returned to my home town in Ireland.
+Since that day my obsession and collection has grown and luckily I’ve moved house.
 So now I am growing Bonsai in my Back Garden.